-Canberra's Old Parliament House is
+Canberra's Old Parliament House is a museum of Australian Democracy. |

 Democracy and chaos are somewhat symbiotic.

-As a political process, democracy appears to be at its best when the noise is loudest, opinion discordant and the idea of a civil and just society seemingly lost in a fog that obscures the common good.
+best when the noise is loudest, opinion discordant and the idea of a civil and

 However, beneath all that jarring chatter, flows a placid river of common intent; a commonality that bonds people, a mutual understanding and a strangely silent agreement that the process will, finally, enliven and enrich the lives of all.